liammclennan/resume/src/resume.md

 ### 2010-2011: [QikPress](http://www.geoqik.com.au/publish.html)

 QikPress is an online publishing tool specially designed for documents with spatial content.
 It was developed for organisations wishing to publish environmental impact statements and other similar documents.
 It supports public commenting, intelligent searching and maintainable inter and intra document linking.
+The key technologies used are Asp.Net Mvc, Sql Server and jQuery.

 ### 2010: Shortest Route